“It is better to debate a question without settling it than to settle a question without debating it” Joseph Joubert

 Firstly, the dad was right.
 Jesus will always be there to protect her if she trusts him.
 Jesus is more reliable than any other protector in the world.
 And having that in mind will guide her to lead a fearless life.

-Also, daughter was right.
+Also, the daughter was right.
 Dad is not God.
 God provides and protects.
 But on earth, Dad has to assume the roles of God – her protector and provider.
 He can’t just relinquish his responsibilities.
-And that lesson will/should stick with him for as long as he lives.
+That lesson will/should stick with him for as long as he lives.